textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 }
 ```

-This `server` block recreates the directives set in `.htaccess` in an NGINX-native format and can be used as a base for your Textpattern site.
+This `server` block includes a basic web hosting setup and translates the Apache-specific directives in `.htaccess` to an NGINX-native format.
+It can be used as a base for your Textpattern site.